Grassroots: History

 The earliest origins of "grass roots" as a political metaphor are obscure.
 In the United States, an early use of the phrase "grassroots and boots" was thought to have been coined by Senator Albert Jeremiah Beveridge of Indiana, who said of the Progressive Party in 1912, "This party has come from the grass roots.
 It has grown from the soil of people's hard necessities".

 In a 1907 newspaper article about Ed Perry, vice-chairman of the Oklahoma state committee, the phrase was used as follows: "Regarding his political views, Mr. Perry has issued the following terse platform: 'I am for a square deal, grass root representation, for keeping close to the people, against ring rule and for fair treatment.
 A 1904 news article on a campaign for a possible Theodore Roosevelt running mate, Eli Torrance, quotes a Kansas political organizer as saying: "Roosevelt and Torrance clubs will be organized in every locality.
 We will begin at the grass roots".

-Since the early 1900s, grassroots movements have been widespread both in the United States and in other countries.
-Major examples include parts of the American Civil Rights Movement of the 1950s and 1960s, Brazil's land equity movement of the 1970s and beyond, the Chinese rural democracy movement of the 1980s, and the German peace movement of the 1980s.
+Since the early 1900s, grassroots movements have been widespread in both the United States and other countries.
+Major examples include parts of the Civil Rights movement of the 1950s and 1960s, Brazil's land equity movement of the 1970s and beyond, the Chinese rural democracy movement of the 1980s, and the German peace movement of the 1980s.

-A particular instantiation of grassroots politics in the American Civil Rights Movement was the 1951 case of William Van Til working on the integration of the Nashville Public Schools.
+A particular instantiation of grassroots politics in the American Civil Rights Movement was the 1951 case of William Van Til, who worked on the integration of the Nashville Public Schools.
 Van Til worked to create a grassroots movement focused on discussing race relations at the local level.
 To that end, he founded the Nashville Community Relations Conference, which brought together leaders from various communities in Nashville to discuss the possibility of integration.
 In response to his attempts to network with leadership in the black community, residents of Nashville responded with violence and scare tactics.
 However, Van Til was still able to bring blacks and whites together to discuss the potential for changing race relations, and he was ultimately instrumental in integrating the Peabody College of Education in Nashville.
 Furthermore, the desegregation plan proposed by Van Til's Conference was implemented by Nashville schools in 1957.
 This movement is characterized as grassroots because it focuses on changing a norm at the local level using local power.
-Van Til worked with local organizations to foster political dialogue and was ultimately successful.
+Van Til collaborated with local organizations to promote political dialogue and achieved success.